aanunez/tortilla8/README.md

                         Number of instructions back to be recorded to enable rewinding.
 To disable set to zero or "off".
 By default 1000 instructions are recorded.
+  -u [UNICODE [UNICODE ...]], --unicode [UNICODE [UNICODE ...]]
+                        Forces unicode on or off for the menu and game screen.
+                        Valid values are: On, Off, Menu-On, Menu-Off, Game-On, Game-Off.
+By default, unicode support is determined by the OS.
+Mac displays a unicode game screen, Windows displays no unicode, and GNU/Linux displays both the game and menu in unicode.
 ```

 ## Modules